Luming-L/ProjectNew/Results/Re/RegioneR.md

 awk '{if($4 != $5){print $0}}' GDC-PANCAN.varscan2_snv.tsv | wc -l # 78458
 ```
 # Randomization strategy
+maintains the order and distance of the regions, while changing their position in the chromosome.

 evaluating the original RS, creating a number of randomizations and evaluating them and nally computing the p-value and z-score.
 `ntimes` to specify the number of randomizations, `verbose` to toggle the drawing of a progress bar, `force.parallel` to force or forbid the use of multiple cores to run the analysis…- and it also accepts any additional parameter required by the randomization function (usually a genome and a mask) or the evaluation function.
 creates a new set of regions that is random with respect to our evaluation function but takes into account the specificities of our original region set.